Join Our Initiative Browse the Datasets Contribute a New Dataset

 The The European AI Office of the European Union has responsibility for implementing the AI Act, which “… is the first-ever legal framework on AI, which addresses the risks of AI and positions Europe to play a leading role globally.”

 Open Future, in collaboration with the Mozilla Foundation, has authored a white paper called Suffiently Detailed?
-A proposal for implementing the AI Act’s training data transparency requirement for GPAI (general-purpose AI).
-This paper discusses new requirement for model developers to produce a sufficiently detailed summary of the content used for model training.
+A proposal for implementing the AI Act’s training data transparency specification for GPAI (general-purpose AI).
+This paper discusses new specification for model developers to produce a sufficiently detailed summary of the content used for model training.
 The announcement says the following:

 The purpose of the paper we are sharing today is twofold.
 It clarifies the categories of rights and legitimate interests that justify access to information about training data.
 In addition to copyright, these include, among others, privacy and personal data protection, scientific freedom, the prohibition of discrimination, and respect for cultural and linguistic diversity.
 Moreover, it provides a blueprint for the forthcoming template for the “sufficiently detailed summary,” which is intended to serve these interests while respecting the rights of all parties concerned.